MhmodAfndy/Tata-s-GenAI-Powered-Data-Analytics/README.md

 # Tata iQ GenAI Powered Data Analytics - Financial Risk Strategy Consulting

-This project simulates the role of an **AI Transformation Consultant** at Tata Insights and Quants (Tata iQ), focusing on leveraging Generative AI (GenAI) tools to design ethical and effective data-driven solutions in the financial services sector.
+This project simulates the role of an AI Transformation Consultant at Tata Insights and Quants (Tata iQ), focusing on leveraging Generative AI (GenAI) tools to design ethical and effective data-driven solutions in the financial services sector.

 ## 1. Project Context: Geldium Finance Delinquency Risk

 **Client:** Geldium Finance, a financial services company facing a high rate of credit card delinquency (loan default risk).

-**Strategic Objective:** To design a comprehensive, AI-powered solution to:
+Strategic Objective: To design a comprehensive, AI-powered solution to:
 1. Predict high-risk customers (delinquency prediction).
 2. Develop a responsible recommendation framework for the Head of Collections to determine optimal intervention strategies.
-3. Ensure the solution is **Ethical, Explainable, and Effective**.
+3. Ensure the solution is Ethical, Explainable, and Effective.

 ## 2. Technical Stack & AI Methodology

-**Tools Used:**
+Tools Used:
 *   Generative AI Tools (e.g., Gemini AI, ChatGPT) - Used for prompt engineering, structured EDA, and report generation.
 *   Modeling Concept: No-Code Predictive Modeling Framework (Focusing on logic and justification).
 *   Deliverables: Word documents and PowerPoint presentation (PDF).